FZJ-INM1-BDA/siibra-explorer/URL_STATE.md

 Navigation parameter is to determine orientation, position and zoom of 2d and 3d parts of the selected template.
 It does not depend on selected parcellation, but it depends on the selected template.
 Navigation parameter itself includes 5 fields - orientation, perspectiveOrientation, perspectiveZoom, position and zoom.
 They are sorted appropriate and divided by "__" symbol.
-This is the navigation part of the example
+This is the navigation parameters part from the example

 ```
 navigation=0_0_0_1__0.11092895269393921_0.8756000399589539_-0.44895267486572266_-0.13950254023075104__2500000__1430285_13076858_4495181__204326.41684726204
 ```

 **orientation** - the field is used to determine an orientation of the 2D part in atlas viewer.
 The field contains with 4 numbers, divided by "_" symbol.
-4 of these numbers should have value "0" and one should have value "1".
-Value 1 will determine the orientation of the image.
+3 of these numbers should have value "0" and one should have value "1".
+Value 1 will determine the orientation of the 2D image.
 In the example orientation is a first element - "0_0_0_1".
 **perspectiveOrientation** - the field is used to determine an orientation of the 3D part in atlas viewer.
 The field contains with 4 numbers, divided by "_" symbol.
 In the example perspective orientation is the second element

 ```